rinaldo-code/rinaldo-media/src/pages/projects/project-1.md

 We also added a simple option where by a simple button they can mark acquired companies in their portfolio.

 And as for the octopus you see in the main section - polpo means octopus in Italian.
 The founder of Polpo Group is of Italian descent so he decided to name the group Polpo instead of Octopus.
-Polpo group sees all the tentacles of an octopus as all the different businesses and assets under Polpo Group that combine to form a strong head at the top.
+Polpo Group sees all the tentacles of an octopus as all the different businesses and assets that combine to form a strong head at the top.